 Inquire: What do you do? – I’m a photographer.

 Follow up: Cool.
 What kind of photographer? – I take photos for a newspaper so I help the reporter at the scene with the footage.

 Relate: I see!
 I took a lot of photos a few years ago and it was so much fun but I got out of it.
 Do you (immediately inquiring again) still think it’s fun or is it mainly just work?

 And then you follow up, relate, inquire… A loop like that.

-9. Don’t try to make people like you, like them being AROUND you
+9. Make an effort to make people like being AROUND you

-Here’s an exaple of what this means in practice:
+Here’s an example of what this means in practice:

 Don’t tell stories because you want to impress people.
 Only tell stories if you think they add enjoyment to the moment.
 (Am I telling this story because I want to come off as impressing, or because I think people will truly enjoy it?
 Honestly answering this question is a good way to know.)